Advanced Hydrostatic Drivetrains

 The improvements in the Quality of Combustion are based on a comparison with current systems where fuel injectors have a small tip with 6 to 8 closely spaced micro holes for injecting the fuel, resulting in a high concentration of fuel beams with insufficient access to oxygen, creating a delayed, incomplete combustion with lower efficiency and higher emissions.

-Peripheral Fuel InjectionPeripheral Fuel Injection
+Peripheral Fuel InjectionPeripheral Fuel Injection (PFI)

 Ingo Booth